informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 You need to define one of these attributes which will refer to the source of the facet column.

 - `source`: Source of the filter.
 If it is not specified or is invalid the _facetentry_ will be ignored.
 It follows the same pattern as the `source`s defined for a _columndirective_.
-For more detailed explanation please refer to [this document](column-directive.md#source).
+For more detailed explanation please refer to [column directive section](#column-directive).

 - `sourcekey`: A string literal that refers to any of the defined sources in [`source-definitions` annotations](#tag-2019-source-definitions).
 You MUST avoid defining both `source` and `sourcekey` as the client will ignore the `source` and just uses the `sourcekey`.